jdswinbank/Comet/docs/handlers.rst

 <http://twistedmatrix.com/documents/current/core/howto/components.html>`_.
 Handlers may then be written to follow Comet's :class:`comet.icomet.IHandler` interface, and then installed into the ``comet/plugins directory``.
 A simple example is provided in :class:`comet.plugins.eventprinter`.
+Note that the plugin class defines a ``__call__()`` method which is invoked with the event being received as its argument.
+To be more specific, ``__call__()`` is handed an instance of :class:`comet.utility.xml.xml_document`.

-Each handler must provide a name attribute.
-The user may specify the names of one or more handlers to use on the command line (the ``--action`` command line argument).
+Each handler must provide a name attribute (e.g. ``print-event``).
+The user may specify that a particular plugin be loaded by specifying its name as a command line argument when invoking comet (``--print-event``).

+In some cases, a plugin requires additional configuration.
+This can be provided through the use of command line arguments.
+In this case, the plugin must also implement the :class:`comet.icomet.IHasOptions` interface.
+This involves two further methods: ``get_options()``, which returns a list of options which are accepted, and ``set_option()``, which provides a means for setting those options.
+Options declared in plugins will automatically be added to the command line options of the `Comet broker <sec-broker>`.

+Again, an example of how such a plugin with options may be implemented is likely the best documentation: fortunately, one is available in the form of :class:`comet.plugins.eventwriter`.